 Perseverance: Does the individual thrive during periods of uncertainty?
 Can the bounce back and are the persistent?

-Perseverance when overused: People who over-use perseverance can drive themselves into the ground and become so focused they lose site of when to slow down or step back.
+Perseverance when overused: People who over-use perseverance can drive themselves into the ground and become so focused they lose sight of when to slow down or step back.

 Adaptability: A person demonstrating adaptability seeks views and ideas.
 They test assumptions and can cope with limited information.